galette/galettedoc/source/development/debug.rst

 Several modes are provided in Galette you can configure with ``GALETTE_MODE`` constant (:ref`see Galette behavior configuration <behavior>`).
 This directive can take the following values:

 * ``PROD``: production mode (non production instance should be on an other mode).
-This is the default mode for releases, but it may vhange in development branch.
+This is the default mode for releases, but it may change in development branch.
 * ``DEV``: development mode:

   - unstable/not finished parts will be activated,